Annihilation (film): Release

 Due to a poorly received test screening, David Ellison, a financier and producer at Skydance, became concerned that the film was "too intellectual" and "too complicated", and demanded changes to make it appeal to a wider audience, including making Portman's character more sympathetic, and changing the ending.
 Producer Scott Rudin sided with the director, who did not want to alter the film.
 Rudin, who had final cut privilege, defended the film and refused to take notes from Ellison.

-On December 7, 2017, it was announced that, due to the clashes between Rudin and Ellison, and the shift in Paramount's leadership, a deal had been struck allowing Netflix to distribute the film internationally.
+In a December 7, 2017, announcement, due to the clashes between Rudin and Ellison and the shift in Paramount's leadership, a deal had been struck allowing Netflix to distribute the film internationally.
 According to this deal, Paramount would handle the American, Canadian, and Chinese release, while Netflix would begin streaming the film in other territories 17 days later.

 The film was released theatrically in the United States on February 23, 2018, by Paramount Pictures, and digitally in other markets on March 12, 2018, by Netflix.
 Garland expressed his disappointment with the decision to coincide digital distribution with theatrical, saying, "We made the film for cinema."
 On January 5, 2019, the film was released digitally on Netflix's competitor Hulu.

 Annihilation was released on Digital HD on May 22, 2018, and on Ultra HD Blu-ray, Blu-ray, and DVD on May 29.

 Reception

 Box office

 Annihilation grossed $32.7 million in the United States and Canada and $10.3 million in China, for a worldwide total of $43.1 million, against a production budget of $40–55 million.
 While it did not amass much in terms of box office, the film found new life in home release, with some publications arguing it could become a cult classic.

 In the United States, the film was released alongside Game Night and Every Day, and was projected to gross $10–12 million from 2,012 theaters during its opening weekend.
-It made $3.9 million on its first day (including $900,000 from Thursday night previews at 1,850 theaters), and ended up making $11 million over the weekend, finishing fourth, behind Black Panther, Game Night, and Peter Rabbit.
-Its second weekend, the film dropped 49% to $5.9 million, falling to 6th place.
+It made $3.9 million on its first day (including $900,000 from Thursday-night previews at 1,850 theaters), and ended up making $11 million over the weekend, finishing fourth, behind Black Panther, Game Night, and Peter Rabbit.
+Its second weekend, the film dropped 49% to $5.9 million, falling to sixth place.